grimmlab/transcriptional-translational-coupling/README.md

  <p style='text-align: justify;'> The aim of this study is to provide a comprehensive workflow to systematically investigate bacterial genomes for the abundance of transcriptional and translational associated genes clustered in distinct operons.</p>

  ## Pipeline Summary
-We have created a comparative genomics pipeline for screening genomic distributions of probable conserved operonic motifs in bacteria (Figure 1).
+We have created a comparative genomics pipeline for screening genomic distributions of probable conserved operonic gene cassettes in bacteria (Figure 1).
 More details can be found in the accompanying manuscript (currently under preparation).
 The workflow is based an a series of different steps, which are based on custom Python, R and Bash scripts.
 The full pipeline can be run with a single Bash command: `run.sh` (more details can be found below).

 Figure 1 gives a general overview about the different steps of the pipeline.
 More details can be found in the accompanying manuscript.